Are you experience highs and lows?

 One-on-one individual therapy is a more interpersonal experience, and some individuals need a more intimate surrounding to open up in their sessions fully.
 In all of your sessions, we try to create the most therapeutic, calm, and safe atmosphere we can for you to mentally and emotionally heal in the best possible way.
 If you believe that an interpersonal therapy session is right for you, do not hesitate to contact us today!

 What Are the Benefits of Individual Therapy over Group Therapy?

 There are many advantages to individual therapy sessions over group therapy.

 During one-on-one therapy and counseling sessions, you are the main focus of the sessions.
 Group therapy sessions usually spread the focus among many people.
 Most of the attention usually goes to the individual who is speaking at the time or the overall theme of the session that day, which may or may not directly affect you.
 In contrast, you are the only focus in your individual therapy sessions and can lead the session’s direction to fit your needs best.

 Individual therapy has a different feel than does group therapy.
-While both can feel vulnerable and raw, individual therapy allows you to take up more of that space independently.
+While both can feel vulnerable and raw, individual therapy allows you to independently take up more of that space.
 Again, you are the leader.
 Group therapy may give way to you following rather than leading.

 You also have more flexibility with scheduling with individual therapy than you do with group therapy.
 Group therapy sessions are at exact times/days, which means you must be there at a pre-set time to take part.
 Whereas, with individual therapy, you can ask your therapist to move your appointment if something comes up.